socialally/xdr/doc/md/api.md

 * `parameter` Send the data as the named query string parameter.
 * `error` The name of a property of the response object that contains error information, default is `error`.
-* `jsonp` The name of the callback query string variable for jsonp requests, default is 'callback'.
+* `jsonp` The name of the callback query string variable for jsonp requests, default is `callback`.

 ## Return